Decentralized Credit & Capital Markets with Sidney Powell

 How do you think about identity and credentials tied to identities being critical to how a protocol and an infrastructure, even the Dow itself can scale?

 Sid: I think it would be a massive unblocker to scaling and there's a couple of reasons for that.
 The largest institutions won't participate DeFi over concerns about compliance and [unintelligible 00:32:48] KYC and that kind of thing.
 The ability for identity to be managed in a productized way because currently it's done manually by almost every participant in the space.
 The ability to productize that then means it can be built into user-flows just like a log-in or authentication.

 For DeFi to really grow its volume significantly, I think you need to see more institutional participation, and that will come as if you can solve this idea of identity in KYC and compliant usage or participation in these protocols.
 Our two most recent pools were commissioned and that was a very deliberate decision so that we could access more participation from larger institutions, which we see as really core to driving growth on the platform but we have to KYC all of them.

-Jeremy: If some wallet showed up and you're like, "Oh, okay, whatever Circle or Coinbase or FTX or whoever has basically done the identity checks on this and is a known institution or whatever it is."
+Jeremy: If some wallet showed up and you're like, "Oh, okay, whatever Circle or Coinbase or whoever has basically done the identity checks on this and is a known institution or whatever it is."
 Your [unintelligible 00:33:53] say, okay, I'm comfortable with entities that have that, and maybe there's a way if there's a compliance reason to do information exchange or whatever or something.